QAMinn2468/RSS-Feedreader/README.md

 ### Ideas for Others

 -Change the RSS feeds to those you would enjoy.
+To do this, go to the JS folder, open app.js, and edit the allFeeds array (line 10).
+Additions and deletions are also possible.